Submissions Are Now Open!

 Full sound, stage, lights, stage manager, audio engineer (typically a line check on analog board shared with other bands), merchandise sellers, and festival promotion are provided for bands.
 Performance “festival” sets range from 45–90 minutes.
 Bands on this admission-free stage are paid a modest flat fee.

-Top of the Park: The Grove Stage (solo/duo acoustic)
+Top of the Park: The ACOUSTIC Stage (solo/duo acoustic)

 The festival seeks acoustic performers (solo or duo only) for sets of 45–60 minutes for The Grove Stage in the beverage garden.
 This 21+ area of the admission-free event is a more intimate space for 200+ featuring select performers in a shaded, sociable setting.